gmittert/paradise/README.md

 # Jcc

-A simple compiler for C. Compiles to AT&T x86-64 which is assembled/linked by GAS/LD.
+A programming language.
+Compiles to C.

 # Sample programs